DreamWaQ++: Obstacle-Aware Quadrupedal Locomotion With Resilient Multi-Modal Reinforcement Learning: Experimental Results

+Fig.~\ref{figure:results_slope}(c) compares the torque exertion of controllers trained with DreamWaQ and DreamWaQ++ (see Figs.~\ref{figure:results_slope}(a) and~(b)).
+Both controllers were trained exclusively on rough slopes up to $10^\circ$, while in this experiment, the robot was tasked with climbing a $35^\circ$ slope.
+DreamWaQ's policy attempts to maintain a flat body orientation (Fig.~\ref{figure:results_slope}(b)), as it was trained with a blind locomotion controller to generalize across various terrains.
+Although broadly effective, this approach results in conservative behavior and greater torque exertion on the rear legs (Fig.~\ref{figure:results_slope}(a)) to uphold the flat base pose.

+In contrast, the DreamWaQ++ policy employs a crawling gait with a reduced body height relative to the slope surface, aligning the robot’s base orientation with the slope inclination, which enhances stability and reduces torque on the rear legs, as shown in Fig.~\ref{figure:results_slope}(b).
+DreamWaQ++'s terrain perception enables flexible gait adaptation rather than a conservative approach.
+Notably, rear leg torque in DreamWaQ++ is approximately $1.5$ times lower than in DreamWaQ, demonstrating DreamWaQ++'s superior out-of-distribution adaptation.

-\subsection{Scalability to other platforms}
+\subsection{Scalability to Other Platforms \mvsevenfoot}

-We assessed the scalability of DreamWaQ++ with applications to legged robots with various morphologies and sizes.
-We used DreamWaQ++ to train a controller for an ANYmal-C~\cite{hutter2016anymal} and Hound~\cite{shin2022design} robots.
-Note that we used the same rewards and its corresponding weights as in supplementary section~\ref{supp:reward_functions} and only changed the robot's model as well as their motor's stiffness and damping parameter.
-A compilation of these robots navigating over stairs is provided in Movie~S7.
+We evaluated the scalability of DreamWaQ++ by applying it to legged robots with different morphologies and sizes by training controllers for ANYmal-C~\cite{hutter2016anymal} and Hound~\cite{shin2022design} robots.
+Note that we used the same reward functions and its corresponding weights.
+Particularly, we adjusted only the robot-specific parameters such as the robot models, the motor operation limit, motor stiffness and damping parameters, desired foot clearance, desired body height, and maximum foot contact force.

-\figinitref{figure:supp_multi_robot} shows the success rates of three different robots on climbing stairs with various runs and rises.
-For the Go1 robot, we used a run value of $0.3~\mathrm{m}$ and $0.6~\mathrm{m}$, while for ANYmal-C and Hound, we used a run value of $0.6~\mathrm{m}$ and $1.0~\mathrm{m}$ to accommodate for their long trunk size.
-The success rates are measured from $1,\!000$ simulated robots, which is defined as the percentage of the number of robots that can reach the last stair within $10~\mathrm{s}$ over the total number of robots.
+\figinitref{figure:supp_multi_robot} presents the success rates of three different robots climbing stairs with varying runs and rises.
+For the Go1 robot, we used run values of $0.3~\mathrm{m}$ and $0.6~\mathrm{m}$, while for ANYmal-C and Hound, we used $0.6~\mathrm{m}$ and $1.0~\mathrm{m}$ runs to accommodate their longer trunk sizes.
+Success rates were measured from $1,\!000$ simulated robots, defined as the percentage reaching the last stair within $10~\mathrm{s}$.

-As expected, the large joint operation range of Hound enabled it to traverse more difficult terrains compared with the Go1 and ANYmal-C robot, allowing it to traverse up to $42~\mathrm{cm}$-high stairs with an $80\%$ success rate.
-It is also noteworthy that during training, the robots are faced only with a maximum obstacle height of $27~\mathrm{cm}$, and this result highlights the strong adaptability of the controller trained with DreamWaQ++.
-Thanks to the explorative behavior during training, DreamWaQ++ also maximizes the hardware's capability and the reward functions are invariant to the hardware variations.
+As expected, Hound’s extensive joint operation range enabled it to traverse more challenging terrains than the Go1 and ANYmal-C, achieving an $80\%$ success rate on $42~\mathrm{cm}$-high stairs.
+Notably, the robots were only trained on obstacles up to $27~\mathrm{cm}$ in height, underscoring the strong adaptability of DreamWaQ++.
+The controller’s exploratory training maximizes hardware capability, with reward functions invariant to hardware differences.